das2000sidd/Code-for-ERa-and-AHR-project/README.md

 # Code-for-ERa-and-AHR-project
-This repository holds the various R code and prootype of raw sequencing processing code used in this paper
+This repository holds the various R code and prootype of raw sequencing processing code used in the paper looking at crosstalk between arylhydrocarbon receptor and estrogen receptor alpha project.